raynerz/java-opensource/README.md

 `ResourceServerConfig.java` which secures all the endpoints of the service by requesting a Bearer token to each request and contacting the Okta server to validate.
 The rest of the microservices will be secured by the docker network within the docker compose file.

 In order to quickly test the Oauth2 implementation.
-Open a browser and call localhost:8080, you will be redirected to the oauth SSO server whose credentials are in the .env file within the frontend-service.
+Open a browser and call localhost:8080, you will be redirected to the oauth SSO server whose credentials are in the .env file (Deprecated See Master Branch for latest advancements) within the frontend-service.
 Once authenticated, the API Gateway will validate all the requests.

 Source: https://developer.okta.com/blog/2018/02/13/secure-spring-microservices-with-oauth